 We strongly encourage patients make appointments ahead of time.
 Our schedules fill up quickly.
 The easiest way to do ensure you get your first-choice timeslot for a follow-up is to schedule your next visit before leaving the office.

-Please read through our Post Procedure Guide HERE.
+Please read through our Post-Procedure Guide, and our Post-Anesthesia Guide if you received anesthesia.
 Remember that it may take 2-3 days to experience optimum results from the procedure (and up to 4-6 weeks for Radiofrequency Ablations).
 In many cases it takes more than one procedure to achieve best results.
-We prefer to follow up with patients TWO weeks after the procedure, unless directed otherwise by your doctor.
-If you are in severe pain, we will usually schedule follow up in ONE week.
+We prefer to follow up with patients two weeks after the procedure, unless directed otherwise by your doctor.
+If you are in severe pain, we will usually schedule follow up in one week.
 Feel free to contact us at any time.

 Because each insurance company has it own requirements and authorization processes, it can be hard to predict how long your authorization will take.
 Most procedure/MRI authorizations take less than a week, but some others can take weeks for your insurance company to approve.
 In certain cases, patients can significantly expedite their authorization by contacting their insurance provider directly.
 You can always check on the status of your authorization request by calling or emailing us.